-Like many other hardshells, the Pluma has added features to improve its waterproofing and windproofing.
+Like many other hardshell jackets, the Pluma has added features to improve its waterproofing and windproofing.
 The hem’s two adjustable cord-lock toggles extend into the hand pockets, keeping them out of the way, while the adjustable cuffs have inner polyurethane liners that keep sleeves in place and grip gloves quite impressively.
-These two features clearly were well thought out and added to the impressive weather resistance—crucial for sustained exposure in harsh conditions.
+These two features clearly were well-thought-out and added to the impressive weather resistance—crucial for sustained exposure in harsh conditions.

 - Excellent wind and water protection, which kept me comfortable and dry during a range of winter and shoulder-season conditions.

 - Lightweight yet fully featured with pit zips and big pockets.